 A wide selection of popular annual conferences — all completely organized and led by students — gives you the opportunity to address top issues in a range of topic areas.
-The conferences include the >play Conference on digital media, the Asia Business Conference, the Business of Healthcare Conference, the Latin American Business Conference, and the Women in Leadership Conference.
+The conferences include the >play Conference on digital media, the Asia Business Conference, the Business of Healthcare Conference, and the Women in Leadership Conference.

 Hundreds of business and thought leaders visit Haas each year to share their real-world experiences in classes and in special speaking events.

 Berkeley Solutions Group (BSG) is a Haas-student-run program that provides MBA student consultants to local new enterprises, small businesses, and nonprofit organizations at below-market rates.
 Student consultants typically focus on market research, feasibility studies, financial analysis, and human resource planning.

 Management of Technology - Mayfield Fellows Program is a paid summer internship program at venture capital-funded Silicon Valley high tech startups.
 These internships are made available to up to 10 graduate students at UC Berkeley.

 Haas Venture Fellows is a program that provides MBA students, interested in venture capital or entrepreneurship, with a hands-on opportunity to work with one or more VC affiliates on small projects throughout the semester.
 Fellows also manage and participate in the UC Berkeley pitch lab, which gives entrepreneurs from the UC Berkeley community an opportunity to practice their pitches and receive feedback on their ventures in a neutral environment.